Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Discussion and conclusions

+In addition, one may go beyond the simple statement of the measurement-equilibration hypothesis above to investigate whether the quality of the measurement depends on the amount of entropy dissipated in the process, and how this may relate to the timescale of the measurement.
+This is of interest when one considers the role of observables, which we have not done here.
+Macroscopic observables are in general highly degenerate, and therefore tend to equilibrate (see \textit{e.g.}~\cite{Anza2018}), and it may be fruitful to consider if this pertains to the very high speed associated with a projective measurement~\cite{strasberg2020how}, particularly in light of recent work progress relating an increase in entropy to the degeneracy of observables~\cite{meier2024emergence}.
+If the resulting equilibration timescales can be faster than the free dynamics of a system of interest, this may resolve the question raised in Sec.~\ref{sExactImpossible} regarding measurements which do not commute with generator of those free dynamics.

-While ours is only a first step towards a thermodynamically self-contained model for quantum measurements, we hope that this will resolve many of the foundational issues that manifest through the apparent inconsistency of text-book postulates of quantum measurements and thermodynamic laws.
+While ours is only a first step towards a thermodynamically self-contained model for quantum measurements, we hope that this will eventually resolve many of the foundational issues that manifest through the apparent inconsistency of textbook postulates of quantum measurements and thermodynamic laws.